-Oliver is responsible for the technology and user experience that power DonorsChoose.org's unique philanthropic marketplace.
-During his tenure, the org has gathered $675MM+ in donations from 3M+ donors to help 27M+ students.
-Teachers at more than 78% of America's public schools have posted projects on the site.
+Oliver Hurst-Hiller is the CTO & Head of Product at DonorsChoose.
+He is responsible for the technology and user experience that power DonorsChoose's unique philanthropic marketplace.
+During his tenure, the organization has gathered $675MM+ in donations from 3M+ donors to help 27M+ students.
+Teachers from over 78% of America's public schools have posted projects on the site.
 Fast Company named DonorsChoose.org one of the World's 50 Most Innovative Companies.

-Oliver is the Co-Chair of CTOs For Good and Co-Chair of the San Francisco CTO Club.
-Oliver has a Computer Science degree from Brown University and serves on its Advisory Council on Computing & Information Technology.
+Hurst-Hiller is the Co-Chair of CTOs For Good and Co-Chair of the San Francisco CTO Club.
+He has a Computer Science degree from Brown University and serves on its Advisory Council on Computing & Information Technology.
 In 2011, the Microsoft Alumni Foundation honored Oliver with the Integral Fellows Award.